fbrunodr/CompetitiveProgramming/README.md

 🔴 MergeSortTree

-🟡 OrderStatisticsTree
+🟢 OrderStatisticsTree

-🟡 RURQ
+🔴 RURQ

-🟡 RollingHash
+🟡 RollingHash (tested using tree Isomorphism, not directly)

 🟢 SegTree

-🔴 SparseTable
+🟢 SparseTable

-🔴 Trie
+🟢 treeIsomorphism

-🔴 UnionFind
+🟢 UnionFind

 🔴 centerOfSubtree

-🔴 countInversions
+🟢 countInversions

-🟡 fastPolynomialMultiplication
+🔴 fastPolynomialMultiplication

-🟢 firstElementToLeft
+🔴 firstElementToLeft

-🟢 integerGeometry
+🔴 integerGeometry

-🟢 numberTheory
+🟡 numberTheory (not all methods have been tested)

-🟢 stringUtils
+🟡 stringUtils (todo: prefixFunction and matchingPositions)

 ---

-🟢 -> at least two tests
+🟢 -> complete coverage

-🟡 -> only one test
+🟡 -> some coverage

 🔴 -> no tests